Ulrich Friedrich Kopp

-Ulrich Friedrich Kopp (18 March 1762 in Kassel to 26 March 1834 in Marburg) was a German legal scholar and palaeographer.
+Ulrich Friedrich Kopp (18 March 1762 in Kassel – 26 March 1834 in Marburg) was a German legal scholar and palaeographer.

 Life

 Kopp came from a Hessian family of lawyers.
 His grandfather was the Marburg chancery director Johann Adam Kopp (1698–1748), his father the court director Carl Philipp Kopp (1728–1777).
 Ulrich Friedrich Kopp also studied law at the University of Marburg and then entered the Hessen-Kassel civil service, initially as an assessor with the government in Kassel.
 In 1788 he was appointed to the judiciary council and appointed to the senior road commission.
 In 1793 he was appointed Privy Councilor, in 1797 Privy Clerk and State Secretary.

 Because of his poor health, Kopp tried to be released from government service in 1799.
 Before that he was put in charge of the court archives in 1802, and in 1803 he was appointed Privy Cabinet Councilor.
 In January 1804, Kopp finally left the civil service and since then has concentrated entirely on his scientific work.
 In the same year, the law faculty of the University of Göttingen awarded him an honorary doctorate in recognition of his services.

 When Kurhessen (the former Landgraviate of Hesse-Kassel) was occupied by Napoleon Bonaparte in 1806, Kopp went into exile in Baden.
 He gave courses in diplomacy at the Heidelberg University, which appointed him honorary professor in 1808.
 At this time, Kopp was intensely interested in Roman literature and also learned Greek.
 The results of his studies and lectures flowed into his scientific publications.

 Kopp spent the rest of his life as a private scholar in Mannheim.
-He died on March 26, 1834 in Marburg while visiting his friend and student Karl Friedrich Hermann.
+He died on 26 March 1834 in Marburg while visiting his friend and student Karl Friedrich Hermann.